google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 ### Trisomorphic Rendering {: #trisomorphic }

-If [service workers] are an option for you, "trisomorphic" rendering may also be of interest.
+If [service workers] are an option for you, “trisomorphic” rendering may also be of interest.
 It's a technique where you can use streaming server rendering for initial/non-JS navigations, and then have your service worker take on rendering of HTML for navigations after it has been installed.
 This can keep cached